shru-6/my-design/CURSOR_PROMPT.md

 ---

-**I want to integrate the theme toggle component library from `https://github.com/shru-6/my-design` into this Next.js project.**
+**I want to integrate the theme toggle component library `shru-design-system` into this Next.js project.**

 ## Task:
-1. **Install the library** from GitHub:
+1. **Install the library** from npm:
-   - Run `npm install github:shru-6/my-design#main` (or `pnpm add github:shru-6/my-design#main` / `yarn add github:shru-6/my-design#main`)
+   - Run `npm install shru-design-system` (or `pnpm add shru-design-system` / `yarn add shru-design-system`)
    - This automatically adds the dependency to your `package.json`
-   - The library has a `postinstall` script that will automatically build, but if you get module errors, run `cd node_modules/shru-design-system && npm run build:lib`
+   - The package is pre-built, so no build step is needed

 2. **Set up Tailwind v4 and CSS** (Required):
    - Install Tailwind v4: `npm install tailwindcss@next @tailwindcss/postcss@next`